reginamaee/sas_book/_build/html/_sources/markdown.md

 ## Setting up SAS Studio

-SAS software is initially only avaliable for Windows, but we can set up a free SAS OnDemand for Academics: SAS Studio, which users of all systems can use as it runs on the cloud!
+SAS software is originally available only for Windows, but you can access SAS OnDemand for Academics: SAS Studio for free, which runs in the cloud and is accessible to users on any operating system!

 It's as simple as:
 - Create a SAS profile